absmach/magistrala-docs/docs/dev-guide/messaging.md

 - NATS does not support QoS 2 messages.
 Hence Magistrala inherently does not support QoS 2 messages.
 - MQTT wildcard "#" may cause the NATS server to create two subscriptions.
 - MQTT concurrent sessions may result in the new connection being evicted instead of the existing one.

-### Vernemq MQTT Broker

-VerneMQ is a powerful MQTT publish/subscribe message broker designed to implement the OASIS industry standard MQTT protocol.
-It is built to take messaging and IoT applications to the next level by providing a unique set of features related to scalability, reliability, high-performance, and operational simplicity.

-Key features of VerneMQ include:

-- Low Entry and Exit Risk: VerneMQ is open-source and Apache 2 licensed, allowing unrestricted commercial re-use without upfront investment.
-- Carrier-Grade Reliability: Built on OTP (Open Telecom Platform), VerneMQ leverages telecom-grade technology for soft-realtime, distributed control, and messaging applications.
-It is highly fault-tolerant and capable of continuous operation.
-- Scalability: VerneMQ can scale to handle millions of clients, limited only by the underlying hardware.
-You can easily add nodes to a VerneMQ cluster for horizontal scalability.
-- Cluster Operations & Monitoring: VerneMQ comes with built-in extensible metrics systems and allows cluster-wide instant live reconfiguration.
-It focuses on production tooling and enterprise operations for operational peace of mind.
-- Lower Total Cost of Ownership (TCO): VerneMQ offers a favourable TCO compared to many messaging Platform-as-a-Service (PaaS) solutions.
-- Full MQTT Support: VerneMQ implements the full MQTT 3.1, 3.1.1, and 5.0 specifications, including various QoS levels, authentication and authorization options, TLS/SSL encryption, WebSockets support, clustering, and more.

-#### Vernemq MQTT Architecture

-VerneMQ is designed from the ground up to work as a distributed message broker, ensuring continued operation even in the event of node or network failures.
-It can easily scale both horizontally and vertically to handle large numbers of concurrent clients.

-VerneMQ uses a master-less clustering technology, which means there are no special nodes like masters or slaves to consider when adding or removing nodes, making cluster operation safe and simple.
-This allows MQTT clients to connect to any cluster node and receive messages from any other node.
-However, it acknowledges the challenges of fulfilling MQTT specification guarantees in a distributed environment, particularly during network partitions.

 ## Message Broker